Captain Underpants and the Preposterous Plight of the Purple Potty People: Plot

 George Beard, Harold Hutchins, Sulu, and Crackers have now ended up in an alternate universe in Melvin's time machine, where the whole world is the opposite of their normal world.
 For example, Melvin Sneedly is dumb and struggling to comprehend a simple children's book (which contains content considered offensive in the normal universe), the teachers are nice, the school is better, all the previous villains are good, normal citizens, and Mr. Krupp is nice and has a sense of humor.
 George and Harold soon see evil versions of themselves and learn through one of their evil twins' comics that they had turned their Mr. Krupp into an evil supervillain named Captain Blunderpants.
-Sulu and Crackers are kidnapped by Evil George and Evil Harold and are hypnotized to be evil, and then ordered to destroy George and Harold.
+Sulu and Crackers are kidnapped by Evil George and Evil Harold, hypnotized to become evil, and then ordered to destroy George and Harold.
 Sulu immediately attacks, but Crackers saves them.

-George, Harold, and Crackers are able to escape to their normal dimension and head to the treehouse, unaware that Nice Mr. Krupp, Sulu, Evil George and Evil Harold came with them.
-Evil George and Evil Harold transform Nice Mr. Krupp into Captain Blunderpants by getting water on his head.
-Meanwhile, George and Harold decide to head back to the other dimension to rescue and de-hypnotize Sulu and take the 3D Hypno-Ring and Extra Strength Super Power Juice just in case.
-However, Mr. Beard stops George and Harold from leaving the house and forces them to come inside so they can eat with George's great-grandmother and Harold's grandfather to come eat at George's house for Grandparent's Day dinner.
-While George and Harold try to explain that they need to leave, George and Harold's grandparents unknowingly drink the rest of the Extra Strength Super Power Juice while reading a comic George and Harold wrote.
+George, Harold, and Crackers escape to their normal dimension and head to the treehouse, unaware that Nice Mr. Krupp, Sulu, Evil George, and Evil Harold have followed them.
+Evil George and Evil Harold transform Nice Mr. Krupp into Captain Blunderpants by dousing him with water.
+Meanwhile, George and Harold decide to head back to the other dimension to rescue and de-hypnotize Sulu, and to take the 3D Hypno-Ring and Extra Strength Super Power Juice, just in case.
+However, Mr. Beard stops George and Harold from leaving the house and forces them to come inside so they can eat with George's great-grandmother and Harold's grandfather at George's house for Grandparent's Day dinner.
+While George and Harold try to explain that they need to leave, their grandparents unknowingly drink the rest of the Extra Strength Super Power Juice as they read a comic George and Harold wrote.

-Soon, Evil George and Evil Harold find the treehouse, rummage through it and find the "Goosy-Grow 4000", which they use to transform Sulu into a giant monster.
-Sulu charges at George and Harold, but Crackers flies in and carries George and Harold away while Sulu attacks the city and Evil George, Evil Harold, and Captain Blunderpants rob a bank.
-When George and Harold try to drink the Extra Strength Super Power Juice, they discover it is empty, despite there being a third of juice earlier.
-With only one plan left they turn Mr. Krupp into Captain Underpants, who defeats Sulu.
+Soon, Evil George and Evil Harold find the treehouse, rummage through it, and find the "Goosy-Grow 4000", which they use to transform Sulu into a giant monster.
+Sulu charges at George and Harold, but Crackers flies in and carries George and Harold away while Sulu attacks the city, and Evil George, Evil Harold, and Captain Blunderpants rob a bank.
+When George and Harold try to drink the Extra Strength Super Power Juice, they discover it is empty, even though there had been a third of it earlier.
+With only one plan left, they turn Mr. Krupp into Captain Underpants, who defeats Sulu.
 Evil George, Evil Harold, and Captain Blunderpants return from robbing the bank, and order Captain Blunderpants to fight Captain Underpants, but George snaps his finger and turns Captain Blunderpants back into Nice Mr. Krupp, having learned how to do so from the double's comic.